fatihsennik/Dijkstra-algorithm-gui-map-for-finding-the-shortest-paths-between-nodes-in-a-graph/README.md

 # How to Use it ?
 Click to add nodes and then right click a node and then again right click on another node to link them eachother.
 You can freely reposition them by dragging nodes according to background map image.
-In order to create Background map image you can use open streetmap: [Open Street Map](https://www.openstreetmap.org/)As for the Fun part, select starting node and then select end node and click to start to get shortest path between selected nodes thanks to Dijkstra's algorithm.
+In order to create Background map image you can use open streetmap: [Open Street Map](https://www.openstreetmap.org/)  As for the Fun part, select starting node and then select end node and click to start to get shortest path between selected nodes thanks to Dijkstra's algorithm.

 #  Libs used!